BGRicker/wesbos-react-beginners/notes.md

 // this.props.history.push(route) saying "go to this route, where React will look for the corresponding component to render

-'methods that update state and state need to live in the same component'
+'methods that update state needs to live in the same component that state lives'

 use set state API to update state: